NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/03 - Authentication and Authorization/08 - Tools in Vault/3 08 - Tools in Vault.md

     - Algorithm may be any of `sha2-224`, `sha2-256`, and so on.
 - Additional details are available in the documentation, along with sample curl requests.
     - [Documentation](https://www.vaultproject.io/api-docs/system/tools).
-- Common exam questions are “what does X Call aim to achieve?”
+- Common exam questions are "what does X Call aim to achieve?"